BU-ISCIII/BU-ISCIII/docs/ExomeEB-ExomeTrio-WGSTrio-service.md

 - For **exome** services, the `REFERENCES` folder should include BED files with coordinates for the targeted regions, exons and/or genes during sequencing.
 - If everything is alright, move to the `ANALYSIS` folder and execute the `lablog` file (this `lablog` might be named after the name of the template e.g. `lablog_exometrio`).
   - This first `lablog` will rename the main ANALYSIS folder (`DATE_ANALYSIS01`) to the current date and create the folder `00-reads` with symlinks to the .fastq files stored in `RAW`.
-- Finally, move the folder to the computing resource using `bu-isciii --log-file SRVIIERXXX.X.tool.log scratch --direction service_to_scratch SRVIIERXXX.X`.
+- Finally, move the folder to the computing resource using `buisciii --log-file SRVIIERXXX.X.tool.log scratch --direction service_to_scratch SRVIIERXXX.X`.
 Use the specific option you are using to name the log (i.e. `SRVIIERXXX.X.service_to_scratch.log`).
 - From now on, all the analyses must be executed from the folder located within `scratch`.

 ### 2. Analysis starts: Sarek